 Professional Liability - Property Transactions

-Simon regularly advises in respect of property related professional negligence matters, usually in respect of claims against legal professionals.
+Simon advises in respect of property related professional negligence matters, usually in respect of claims against legal professionals.

 In The Legal 500 Simon is ranked as a Leading Junior in Property Litigation.
 He is also ranked in Real Estate Litigation in Chambers and Partners.